hmartiro/redox/README.md

 1 million commands per second.
 All results are slightly faster if over Unix sockets than TCP.

-## Build library from source
+## Install
-Instructions provided are for Ubuntu, but Redox is fully platform-independent.
+Instructions provided are for Ubuntu, but all components are platform-independent.

+### Build library from source
-Get the build environment:
+Get the build environment and dependencies:

     sudo apt-get install git cmake build-essential

-Get the dependencies:

     sudo apt-get install libhiredis-dev libev-dev

 Build the library: